PingOne

 Population

-Select a population from the list.
-When users are synced to PingOne, they will be added to the specified population.
+Select a population in the list.
+When users are synced to PingOne, they’re added to the specified population.

 Authenticate via AD/LDAP

-Specify whether to authenticate the user through the Active Directory or LDAP gateway user directory.
+Specify whether to authenticate the user through the Active Directory (AD) or LDAP gateway user directory.

-If you selected No for Authenticate via AD/LDAP, select the identity provider that will have authority over user records and credentials.
+If you selected No for Authenticate via AD/LDAP, select the IdP that will have authority over user records and credentials.

 PingOne is the default, but if you’ve configured another IdP you can select it here.
 Learn more in Authoritative identity providers.